beltasia/2fauthentication-witharduino/README.md

 ## Acknowledgments
 - **Arduino Community**: For providing excellent documentation and libraries.
-- **Node.js Community**: For creating a robust and scalable backend framework.
+- **Node.js Community**: For creating a robust and scalable backend framework

+ 4. ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.